salsa-rs/salsa/book/src/rfcs/RFC0009-Updatable-Derived-Queries.md

     db.some_input(key).to_string()
 }

-fn update_formatted_value(db: &dyn MyDatabase, value: &mut String, key: u32) -> salsa::ValueChanged {
+fn update_formatted_value(db: &dyn MyDatabase, key: u32, value: &mut String) -> salsa::ValueChanged {
     // Write a new value into the existing String.

     // 1.
 Clear the existing String while keeping the memory allocation intact.